Songs of Faith and Devotion

-Songs of Faith and Devotion is the eighth studio album by English electronic music band Depeche Mode.
+Songs of Faith and Devotion is the eighth studio album by the English electronic music band Depeche Mode.
 It was first released on 22 March 1993 in the United Kingdom by Mute Records and a day later in the United States by Sire Records and Reprise Records.
 The album incorporated a more aggressive, darker rock-oriented tone than its predecessor Violator (1990), largely influenced by the emerging alternative rock and grunge scenes in the United States.

 Upon its release, Songs of Faith and Devotion reached number one in several countries, and became the first Depeche Mode album to debut atop the charts in both the UK and the US.
 To support the album, Depeche Mode embarked on the fourteen-month-long Devotional Tour, the largest tour they had undertaken to date.

 Recording the album and the subsequent tour exacerbated growing tensions and difficulties within the band, prompting Alan Wilder to quit in 1995, making this album the final one with him as a band member, and also the final album of the band to be recorded as a quartet.
 The ordeal had exhausted their creative output following the enormous success they had enjoyed with Violator, leading to rumours and media speculation that the band would split.
 Depeche Mode subsequently recovered from the experience, and released Ultra in 1997.

 Background and recording

+Background

+Depeche Mode had released their previous album Violator in early 1990 and had supported it with a world tour that lasted through the end of that year.
+Most of the band, coming off the "peak high" of a successful album and tour, took a year off before reconvening in February 1992 to record their new album.
+Only Wilder actively worked on music during the band's hiatus, releasing his Recoil album Bloodline (1992) and collaborating with band Nitzer Ebb by remixing a song for their EP As Is (1991) and co-producing their album Ebbhead (1991).